h15200/notes/system-design.md

 - a `https` (s stands for security) protocol sits on top of`tls`, which means the protocol will encrypt the message to avoid `man-in-the middle` attacks using either a `symmetric` (1 key) or `asymmetric` (2 keys) encryption along with an `SSL` certificate.
 Tls handshakes are similar to tcp handshakes, but it has a strict encryption / decryption step.

 - `AES` (advanced encryption standard) is a widely used symmetric key encryption algorithm and is considered the gold standard of encryption.

+### Common points

+- storing static data

+if the data is small (5 pictures for a dating site), then you have the choice of storing in a Distributed File System (pics are saved to machines directly) where the pros are faster, cheaper, easier to implement.
+Cons are not secure or consistent

+a blog store like S3 is NOT ACID compliant, but it's more secure and persistent and can store bigger data.

+If the static data is large (songs, videos) or is sensitive, then a blob store is probably better

+Both distributed file systems and blob storage will be governed by a service that has its own table with userId, imageId, and a reference to the DFS/blob table with an image URL.

+- auth / gateway service

+in most systems with a user that requires a profile via email/password, always make the point to send that info as a hashed token (instead of the password itself) and that the client will always connect to gateway service that takes care of auth.
+If authenticated, the gateway will then forward the request to the correct micro service.
+Then it will also forward the response back to the client.

 ### Api Design